What is Patient Safety?

 Patients are increasingly encouraged to take an active role in their own healthcare.

 Patients can act as ‘safety buffers’, but the responsibility for patient safety still lies with the clinician.

 An example of these factors leading to a PSI is shown below:

-“Serious incidents that are entirely preventable as guidance, or safety recommendations providing strong systemic protective barriers, are available at a national level, and should have been implemented by all healthcare providers.
+Never events are defined as incidents with “the potential to cause serious patient harm or death” that are “wholly preventable where guidance or safety recommendations that provide strong systemic protective barriers are available at a national level and have been implemented by healthcare providers”.

 What can we do to mitigate these incidents?